-There are many forms discrimination can take.
-Sometimes it is difficult to acknowledge or believe that discrimination is occurring.
-Therefore, the first step to asserting one's rights is to recognize the type of discrimination that may have occurred and determine what harm resulted from the discrimination.
+Discrimination can take many forms.
+Sometimes it is even difficult to acknowledge or believe that discrimination is occurring.
+Therefore, the first step in asserting one's rights is to recognize the type of discrimination that may have occurred, and determine what harm resulted from the discrimination.

-In general, almost all of the remedies available for other forms of discrimination are available for discrimination on the basis of disability.
+In general, almost all the remedies available for other forms of discrimination are available for discrimination on the basis of disability.
 Some of the available damages may include: